testnewgit/Recommendation-project/backend/README.md

 # AI-Powered Product Recommendation Engine - Backend

-This is the backend component of the AI-Powered Product Recommendation Engine take-home assignment.
+This is the backend component of the AI-Powered Product Recommendation Engine.
 It provides a FastAPI API that interfaces with an LLM to generate personalized product recommendations based on user preferences and browsing history.

 ## Project Structure